 IoT Reaper Botnet

 The IoT Reaper botnet, also known as “IoTroop,” was discovered in 2017 and is believed to have infected hundreds of thousands of IoT devices.
 The botnet was designed to launch DDoS attacks and spread malware to other devices.
-It was able to infect devices by exploiting known vulnerabilities in IoT devices, such as weak passwords and unpatched software.
+It could infect devices by exploiting known vulnerabilities in IoT devices, such as weak passwords and unpatched software.
 The botnet has been responsible for several large-scale DDoS attacks.

 NotPetya Ransomware